All posts

 US business addressOperational address beyond registered agentA virtual mailbox or coworking address.
 Registered agent addresses alone are now a rejection trigger at some platforms.

-The pattern across all platforms is the same: documentation that demonstrates a real business with a clear purpose, not just a legal entity that exists on paper.
+Every platform is looking for the same thing: proof this is a real business, not just a legal entity that exists on paper.

-How it works: US financial institutions (including Mercury, Wise, and Relay) are required to identify accounts held by non-US persons and report certain information to the IRS.
-The IRS then shares this information with partner countries through bilateral agreements.
+How it works: US financial institutions (Mercury, Wise, Relay included) identify accounts held by non-US persons and report certain information to the IRS.
+The IRS shares that information with partner countries through bilateral agreements.

-India and the US have a FATCA intergovernmental agreement (IGA).
-Under this Model 1 IGA, Indian financial institutions report US-person account information to India's Central Board of Direct Taxes (CBDT), which shares it with the IRS.
-In the other direction, the IRS reports information about Indian-person accounts at US financial institutions to the CBDT.
+India and the US have a FATCA intergovernmental agreement.
+Under this Model 1 IGA, Indian financial institutions report US-person account data to India's Central Board of Direct Taxes (CBDT), which shares it with the IRS.
+In the other direction, the IRS reports Indian-person account data at US financial institutions back to the CBDT.

-• A US bank account held by an Indian national is reported to the IRS, which reports the account's existence and balance information to Indian tax authorities.
+• Your US bank account gets reported to the IRS, which sends account existence and balance information to Indian tax authorities.
+Automatically.

 • The reporting covers account balances, interest income, dividends, and in some cases gross proceeds.

-• Indian tax authorities receive this information and can cross-reference it against the account holder's Indian tax filings.
+• Indian tax authorities cross-reference this against your Indian tax filings.

-The structural implication: An Indian national who holds a US bank account and does not declare the foreign income or foreign assets on their Indian tax return has created a discrepancy that is visible to Indian tax authorities through FATCA data exchange.
-This is not a theoretical risk — India's CBDT has been actively using FATCA data since the agreement took effect.
+If you hold a US bank account and don't declare the foreign income or assets on your Indian tax return, that discrepancy is visible to CBDT through FATCA data exchange.
+India's CBDT has been actively using this data since the agreement took effect.

 FATCA reporting is automatic and bilateral.
-Indian nationals with US bank accounts cannot "opt out" of this reporting.
-The US bank reports to the IRS, and the IRS shares data with India's CBDT under the intergovernmental agreement.
-Indian tax compliance for foreign assets (including Schedule FA of the income tax return) is a separate obligation that this data exchange makes verifiable.
+You cannot opt out.
+The US bank reports to the IRS, the IRS shares with India's CBDT.
+Indian tax compliance for foreign assets (including Schedule FA) is a separate obligation that this data exchange makes verifiable.

 Get structural patterns other founders miss